What is Sunk Cost Fallacy? And How it Can Affect Your Decisions?

 Demystifying Sunk Cost Fallacy: Have you ever been in a situation where you went to watch a movie in the theatre thinking it would be great, however, it turned out to be terrible?
 What did you do next?
 Did you walked out of the theater or continued watching it till the end because you were afraid that you have already paid for the ticket?
 If you choose the latter, you have fallen for the sunk cost fallacy.

 In this post, we are going to discuss what exactly is a sunk cost fallacy and how it can affect your investment decisions.
 But first, let us understand what are sunk costs.

 What are sunk costs?

-Sunk costs are those irrevocable costs which have already been occurred and cannot be retrieved.
-Here, the costs can be in term of your money, time or any other resource.
+Sunk costs are those irrevocable costs that have already been occurred and cannot be retrieved.
+Here, the costs can be in terms of your money, time, or any other resource.

 For example- Let’s suppose that you bought a brand new machine.
 However, after using it for three months, you realize that the machine is not actually working as you desired.
 And obviously, the return period of the machine has surpassed.
 Here, even if you sell the machine, you will get a depreciated value compared to what you originally bought.
 This cost is called the sunk cost.